The Complexity of All-switches Strategy Improvement: The Construction

 \subsection{Friedmann's exponential-time example}

-In this section we give an overview of some important properties of Friedmann's exponential-time examples.
+In this section, we give an overview of some important properties of Friedmann's exponential-time examples.
 In particular, we focus on the properties that will be important for our construction.
 A more detailed description of the example can be found in Friedmann's original paper~\cite{F11}.

-The example works by forcing greedy all-switches strategy improvement to simulate an~$n$ bit binary counter.
+A high level view of Friedmann's construction is shown in Figure~\ref{fig:overview2}.
+It works by forcing greedy all-switches strategy improvement to simulate an~$n$ bit binary counter.
 It consists of two components: a \emph{bit gadget} that is used to store one of the bits of the counter, and a \emph{deceleration lane} that is used to ensure that the counter correctly moves from one bit-string to the next.

 \paragraph{\bf The deceleration lane.} Friedmann's example contains one copy of the deceleration lane.
 The deceleration lane has a specified length $m$, and Figure~\ref{fig:decel} shows an example of a deceleration lane of length~$4$.
 Friedmann's construction contains one copy of the deceleration lane of length~$2n$.
-Figure~\ref{fig:decel} shows a deceleration lane of length $4$.
 Remember that our diagrams use representative priorities, which preserve the order and parity of the priorities used, but not their values.

 A key property of the deceleration lane is that greedy all-switches strategy improvement requires $m$ iterations to find the optimal strategy.
 Consider an initial strategy in which each vertex $t_i$ uses the edge to $r$, and that the valuation of $r$ is always larger than the valuation of $s$.
 First note that, since there is a large even priority on $t_0$, the optimal strategy is for every vertex $t_i$, with $i \ge 1$, to use the edge to $t_{i-1}$.
 However, since the vertices $t_i$ with $i \ge 1$ are all assigned odd priorities, in the initial strategy only the edge from $t_1$ to $t_0$ is switchable.
 Furthermore, once this edge has been switched, only the edge from $t_2$ to $t_1$ is switchable.
 In this way, the gadget ensures that $m$ iterations are required to move from the initial strategy to the optimal strategy for this gadget.